mpavezb/cpp_topics/README.md

 Allows automatic type deduction [cpp:auto](https://en.cppreference.com/w/cpp/language/auto).
 However, it does not mean that the type is unknown!.

+The `auto` placeholder may be accompanied by modifiers, such as `const` or `&`, which will participate in the type deduction.

 TODO: Almost Always Auto idiom.

 The `auto` keyword is a breaking change: